 Whiteface Mountain offers the largest vertical drops east of the Rocky Mountains, But it’s not all extreme.
 60% of the runs are geared towards beginner and intermediate levels and there are well-organized learning areas for kids and those new to the sport.

 And don’t miss the scenic Whiteface gondola ride to the top of Little Whiteface.
 Here you’ll find one of the best views in the Adirondack Mountains.
-You’ll also find free shuttles that run from downtown Lake Placid to the Whiteface Mountain Village.
+You’ll also find free shuttles that run from downtown Lake Placid to the Whiteface Mountain Resort.

 If the slower rolling appeal of cross-country skiing is more your style, rest assured that winter in Lake Placid has got you covered.
 There are plenty of groomed trails for you to explore throughout the surrounding area.
 Mount Van Hoevenburg was the site of the 1980 cross country events and offers more than 30 miles of trails.

 The nearby Cascade Cross Country Ski Center has a full-service offering with restaurants, ski-shops, and a great bar.
 You’ll also find 10 miles of fantastic trails to keep you busy until it’s apres-ski time.

 Leave it to the adventurous spirits of Lake Placid to find a unique twist on winter staples such as tobogganing.
 The Extreme Toboggan Run shoots thrill-seekers 30 feet down a toboggan chute before launching them more than 1,000 feet across the frozen surface of Mirror Lake.